Vu Ngoc's Conjecture on focus-focus singular fibers with multiple pinched points: Preliminaries

+For the sake of making this paper self-contained, we now recall the known results on the topological structure near the focus-focus fiber up to fiber-preserving diffeomorphisms; see \cite[Chapter 9.8 and Lemma 9.8]{MR2036760} and \cite[Section 3]{MR1454718} for reference.

-Let $\IntSysFF$ be the collection of $4$-dimensional integrable systems $(M, \omega, F) \in \IntSys$ such that $F$ is proper and has connected fibers\footnotemark{} one of which is a singular fiber $\mathcal{F}$ over an interior point of $B = F(M)$.
-We further assume that on the singular fiber $\mathcal{F}$, $F$ has focus-focus singularities, and there are no other singularities in a saturated neighborhood of $\mathcal{F}$.
-These assumptions are not too restrictive since, by the local normal form, focus-focus singularities are isolated.
-For convenience, we always assume $\mathcal{F}$ to be $F^{-1}(0)$.
-Let $(M, \omega, F) \in \IntSysFF$.
-In this section, we give a detailed proof of the topological structure theorem of a focus-focus singular fiber $\mathcal{F}$ and its neighborhood.
-For this reason, we often restrict $M$ to a saturated neighborhood of $\mathcal{F}$ for simplicity.
-Let $\Crit(\mathcal{F})$ denote the set of singularities of $F$ in $\mathcal{F}$.
-Since $F$ is proper, the cardinality $k$ of $\Crit(\mathcal{F})$ is finite, called the \emph{multiplicity} of $\mathcal{F}$.
+\begin{definition} Let $\IntSysFF$ be the collection of $4$-dimensional integrable systems $(M, \omega, F) \in \IntSys$ such that $F$ is proper onto its image and has connected fibers\footnotemark{} one of which is a singular fiber $\mathcal{F} = F^{-1}(0)$ that contains focus-focus singular points of $F$.
+We further assume that there are no other singular points in a saturated neighborhood of $\mathcal{F}$. \end{definition}

+The assumptions in \cref{def:int-sys-ff} are not too restrictive since, by the local normal form, focus-focus singular points are isolated.
+In fact, by \cite[Proposition 3.21]{MR3843843} an almost-toric integrable system $(M, \omega, F)$ (in the sense that $F$ is proper onto its image and all of its singular orbits are compact and non-degenerate without hyperbolic blocks) satisfies the assumptions of $\IntSysFF$ if the fibers of $F$ are connected.
+A semitoric integrable system also belongs to $\IntSysFF$, as defined in \cite[Definition 2.1]{MR2534101} in the sense that the first component of the momentum map is proper and generates a Hamiltonian circle action on $M$, and the momentum map has only non-degenerate singular points without hyperbolic blocks.